Blue Sky (1994 film): Plot

 In 1962, Major Hank Marshall and his wife Carly face marital difficulties due to the pressures of Hank's military career and Carly's mental health issues.
 Hank is a nuclear engineer who favors underground nuclear testing, an initiative code-named "Blue Sky", rather than above-ground, open-air detonations.
-Carly, a free spirit who appears to be mentally unbalanced, struggles with domestic monotony and her advancing age, causing tension within their family.
-Their move from Hawaii to a remote base in Alabama worsens Carly's erratic behavior and unsettles their eldest daughter Alex.
+Carly is highly volatile, sometimes supercharged with anger or exuberance.
+Their two daughters: Alex, a teenager, and her younger sister Becky, have gone through many cycles with their mother.